Ex-LSU coach Les Miles was subject of female students’ complaints, according to 2013 report

 Miles, identified in the report as XXX, denied to investigators both that he kissed the student and that he engaged in inappropriate conduct.
-The national championship-winning coach, now 67 and in charge of Kansas’s football program, claimed at the time that he saw mentoring students — not just student-athletes — as part of his role at the university.
+The national championship-winning coach said at the time that he saw mentoring students — not just student-athletes — as part of his role at the university.

-After LSU administrators discussed the report with two members of the law firm that conducted the investigation, those attorneys and then-athletic director Joe Alleva sent Miles a letter in which he was barred from personal correspondence with student employees and from hiring them to perform personal work such as babysitting and running errands.
+After LSU administrators discussed the report with two members of the law firm that conducted the investigation, those attorneys and then-Athletic Director Joe Alleva sent Miles a letter in which he was barred from personal correspondence with student employees and from hiring them to perform personal work such as babysitting and running errands.
 Miles, who was married then and remains so, was also told to sign documents to show he understood existing and updated protocols.

 The investigation raised other potential issues regarding Miles’s conduct, including: